Table of Contents

 Tradition dictates that the coat of arms is held by one member of the family and passed from father to son down the male line.

 While the oldest son would often inherit the coat of arms from his father without any changes to the design, other members of the family often added symbols to make theirs unique.
 When a woman married, the coat of arms of her family will be added to her husband’s coat of arms.

-The most common motifs used on the design are plants, animals, and religious symbols, which also contribute to the meaning of each monsho.
-While monsho’s are rarely used in daily life, it remains a tradition and commonly featured during ceremonial occasions like wedding and funeral.
+The most common motifs used in the design are plants, animals, and religious symbols, which also contribute to the meaning of each monsho.
+While monsho’s are rarely used in daily life, it remains a tradition and is commonly featured during ceremonial occasions like weddings and funerals.